comp-medicine-uc/repo-template/README.md

 ## Directories

-- `manuscript`: Files pertaining to the article related to this project.
-- `presentations`: Files pertaining to presentations of this project.
-- `raw-data`: Input data needed for simulations + Output raw data.
-- `results-data`: Data processed from `raw-data`.
+- `results`: Figures and tables resulting from analysis.
+Do NOT include source data or movies here.
 - `src`: Source files.
+Libraries with general functions go here.
+Do NOT include main or test files that generate the final results of your work.
-- `tests`: Main files that implement examples and tests.
+- `tests`: Main files that implement examples and tests

+## Regarding Data
+Raw Data, processed data, and results should NOT be included in the GitHub repo.
+Use the current lab Data Repository and a local copy in your computer for Data purposes.

+## Regarding Documents
+Paper drafts, reports, theses, presentation slides, and other sources of documentation should NOT be included in the GitHub repo.
+Use the lab Overleaf account for storin and version-controlling of these documents.
+Codes and libraries shold be documented in README.md files in your GitHub repo.

 ## Dependencies